spring-projects/spring-data-dev-tools/release-tools/readme.md

 - `maven.mavenHome` - Pointing to the location of your Maven installation.
 - `deployment.api-key` - The API key to use for artifact promotion.
 - `deployment.password` - The password of the deployment user (buildmaster).
+- `gpg.keyname` - The GPG key name.
+- `gpg.password` - The password of your GPG key.
+- `gpg.executable` - Path to your GPG executable, typically `/usr/local/MacGPG2/bin/gpg2` or `/usr/local/bin/gpg`.

 See `application-local.template` for details.